imLinguin/HiveBeat/README.md

 ## Credits and Special Thanks
 - [Olek Baran](https://github.com/olek-arsee) - App design, logo and other graphics
-- Kacper Kutyła - For complaining about work in progress features
+- Kacper Kutyła - for bringing good coffee ☕

 ### More soon